EleniNtz13/Newton-s-method/README.md

 - Automatic classification of the critical point as a **local minimum**, **local maximum**, or **saddle point**

-#### Therefore, Newton’s method uses:
+#### Therefore, Newton’s method uses: 😉
- 1) the gradient to determine the optimization direction,
+ 1) The Gradient to determine the optimization direction,
- 2) the Hessian to understand curvature, and
+ 2) The Hessian to understand curvature, and
- 3) the Hessian determinant to ensure invertibility and fast convergence.
+ 3) The Hessian determinant to ensure invertibility and fast convergence.

 ---